-Graves' disease is an autoimmune disorder in which the thyroid gland overproduces thyroid hormones, causing a condition called hyperthyroidism.
-It occurs when the body’s immune system–which normally fights off infection—mistakenly attacks the thyroid gland, which is located in the neck.
+Graves' disease is an autoimmune disorder that causes the thyroid gland to produce too much thyroid hormone, a condition called hyperthyroidism.
+It occurs when the body’s immune system – which normally fights off infection – mistakenly attacks the thyroid gland, which is located in the neck.

-Having excess thyroid hormone in the bloodstream makes the body’s metabolism too active and affects many different parts of the body.
-As a result, Graves' disease symptoms can be extremely varied.
-They can include weight loss, anxiety, heart palpitations, sleep difficulties, and erectile dysfunction or reduced libido.
+Excess thyroid hormone speeds up the body’s metabolism and affects many different parts of the body.
+As a result, Graves' disease symptoms can vary widely and may include weight loss, anxiety, heart palpitations, sleep difficulties, and erectile dysfunction or reduced libido.

-Left untreated, Graves’ disease can lead to complications such as pregnancy issues, heart disorders, brittle bones, and a life-threatening condition called thyroid storm.
-The sudden increase in thyroid hormones creates a “storm” of effects including severe weakness, fever, seizures, delirium, severe low blood pressure, and coma.
+If left untreated, Graves’ disease can lead to serious complications such as pregnancy issues, heart disorders, brittle bones (osteoporosis), and a life-threatening condition called thyroid storm.
+The sudden increase in thyroid hormones creates a “storm” of effects including severe weakness, fever, seizures, delirium, severe low blood pressure, and even coma.

-While Graves’ disease can affect anyone, it’s more commonly seen in women and in people under the age of 40.
-It can even affect newborns if the mother has or had Graves’ disease, and can be fatal if not diagnosed right away.
+While Graves’ disease can affect anyone, it is more common in women and people under 40.
+Newborns may also be affected if their mothers currently have or had Graves’ disease, and the condition may be fatal if not diagnosed promptly.

-Graves’ disease treatment aims to control the overproduction of thyroid hormones and reduce the severity of symptoms.
+The treatment for Graves’ disease focuses on reducing thyroid hormone levels and managing symptoms.
 Options include radioactive iodine therapy (an oral pill with a radioactive substance that targets and destroys overactive thyroid cells), anti-thyroid medications, and surgery to remove part or all of the thyroid gland.

-Because Graves’ disease can be confused with other medical conditions and be challenging to diagnose, it’s important to see an endocrinology specialist for a timely, accurate diagnosis and appropriate treatment.
+Because the symptoms of Graves’ disease can mimic other conditions, it’s important to see an endocrinology specialist for a timely, accurate diagnosis and appropriate treatment.

 Graves’ Disease Causes and Risk Factors

-- Gender: As with many other autoimmune conditions, women are much more likely than men to develop Graves’ disease
+- Gender: Women are more likely than men to develop the disease

-- Age: Graves’ disease most often develops in people under age 40
+- Age: The disease most often develops before age 40

-- Having other autoimmune disorders: People with other immune system diseases such as rheumatoid arthritis or lupus have an increased risk of developing Graves’ disease
+- Other autoimmune disorders: Immune system diseases such as rheumatoid arthritis or lupus raise the risk of Graves’ disease

-- Pregnancy: Being pregnant or recently giving birth may increase the risk of Grave’s disease, especially in women with a family history of this disorder
+- Pregnancy: Increases the risk, especially in women with a family history of the disease

-- Stress: Emotional or physical stress may trigger the onset of Graves’ disease in people who are genetically susceptible
+- Stress: Emotional or physical stress may trigger onset in those susceptible to the disease

-- Smoking: Because smoking affects the immune system, it increases the risk of Graves’ disease as well as Graves’ ophthalmopathy
+- Smoking: Increases the risk of Graves’ disease as well as Graves’ ophthalmopathy

 Symptoms of Graves’ Disease

-The signs and symptoms of Graves’ disease are extremely varied and can include:
+The signs and symptoms of Graves’ disease vary and may include:

 - Anxiety and irritability